You are here

 alternative definition of group

-The below theorem gives three conditions that form alternative group postulates.
+The below theorem gives three conditions that form alternative postulates.
 It is not hard to show that they hold in the group defined ordinarily.

 Theorem.